AlexMercher/Money-Tracker/README.md

 - Re-run: `flutter pub get`

-**Tests failing**

-- Ensure no actual devices are connected during testing**Tests failing**

-- Run tests individually to isolate issues- Ensure no actual devices are connected during testing

-- Check that test database cleanup is working- Run tests individually to isolate issues

-- Check that test database cleanup is working

-### Debugging

-- Use `flutter logs` to see runtime logs### Debugging

-- Enable debug mode for detailed error information- Use `flutter logs` to see runtime logs

-- Check device logs for authentication issues- Enable debug mode for detailed error information

-- Check device logs for authentication issues

-## Contributing

-## Contributing

-This is a complete implementation following the specified requirements.
-The codebase includes:

-This is a complete implementation following the specified requirements.
-The codebase includes:

-- ✅ Offline-first architecture with Hive storage

-- ✅ Biometric/PIN authentication on every launch- ✅ Offline-first architecture with Hive storage

-- ✅ Complete CRUD operations for friends and transactions- ✅ Biometric/PIN authentication on every launch

-- ✅ Red/green color coding with text labels- ✅ Complete CRUD operations for friends and transactions

-- ✅ Material 3 design system- ✅ Red/green color coding with text labels

-- ✅ Input validation and error handling- ✅ Material 3 design system

-- ✅ Clear history prompt when balance = 0- ✅ Input validation and error handling

-- ✅ Comprehensive test coverage- ✅ Clear history prompt when balance = 0

-- ✅ Clean code with proper documentation- ✅ Comprehensive test coverage

-- ✅ Clean code with proper documentation

-### Code Style

-- PascalCase for classes### Code Style

-- camelCase for variables and functions- PascalCase for classes

-- 2-space indentation- camelCase for variables and functions

-- flutter_lints compliance- 2-space indentation

-- Conventional commit messages (feat:, fix:, etc.)- flutter_lints compliance

-- Conventional commit messages (feat:, fix:, etc.)

-## License

-## License

-This project is created for educational/demonstration purposes.
-Feel free to use and modify as needed.

-This project is created for educational/demonstration purposes.
-Feel free to use and modify as needed.

----

----

 **MoneyTracker** - Keep track of who owes what, simply and securely.
 **MoneyTrack** - Keep track of who owes what, simply and securely.
 =======
-# Money-Tracker
->>>>>>> 585a4b26725f98ff8e53d538cad54c42ab6c6732